Ignigena/jts/README.md

 * `layouts`: (optional) the relative path to all layouts.
 When a layout is requested JTS will attempt to load the file both from the path specified here as well as relative to the child layout if applicable.
+* `cache`: Enable or disable template caching.
+Useful when developing locally.
+  Only the compiled function will be cached so that cache is created only once for each template.

 ### Using in Sails.js